 Biotin is a vitamin well-known in human skin care and hair care products.
 We often take extra biotin or buy products containing biotin to help keep our hair and skin healthy.
 Giving your dog food with biotin can aid with healthy skin and coat for your dog as well.
-However, biotin also does even more for dogs.
+However, this nutrient also does even more for dogs.
 Biotin supports connective tissue within your dog’s body as well.
 Naturally found in meats, dogs with a healthy diet will get the biotin they need from their high-quality dog food.
-Biotin in your dog food provides added health benefits for your dog.
+Biotin in your dog's meal provides added health benefits.

 Skin and Coat Benefits

-If your dog has dry skin flaky skin, excessive shedding, itching and scratching, is chewing at his skin, losing fur, or has a thinning or dull coat, she may be lacking biotin in her diet.
+If your dog has dry skin flaky skin, excessive shedding, itching and scratching, they may be in short supply of biotin.
+Additionally, if your furry companion is chewing at their skin, losing fur, or has a thinning or dull coat, they may be lacking biotin in the diet.
 Dogs with skin disorders can benefit from biotin supplements or foods with higher biotin content.
 You may find shampoos and products for your dog’s skin containing biotin.
-However, biotin really should be ingested to be effective.
-A dog who has had mange might benefit from extra biotin in their diet to assist in their skin’s healing process, as well as improving the dog's coat.
+However, this B complex vitamin really should be ingested to be effective.
+A dog who has had mange might benefit from extra biotin in their diet to assist in their skin’s healing process, as well as to improve their coat.

 Benefits of biotin outside of healthier skin and coat include supporting your dog's nervous system.
 Because biotin is necessary for healthy connective tissue, your dog's nervous system is dependent on fibers and nerve cells to transmit nerve impulses around their body.
 Biotin is crucial in developing these cells and fibers as well as maintaining healthy cells and tissue throughout your dog's body.
 Biotin also helps process and metabolize fatty acids and proteins.